RedHatWorkshops/openshiftv3-ops-workshop/adding_an_ldap_provider.md

 ## Step 3

-When you visit your login page you will see to options.
+When you visit your login page you will see two options.
 Go ahead login to the LDAP page with an LDAP account.

 ![image](images/ldap_local_ocp_auth.png)